 Can all dentists place Implants?

 The General Dental Council allows any dentist that has suitable training to carry out implant treatment.
 But we know that inexperience operators have have high failure rates.
 Dr Eilertsen did his frist implant training in 1994 and in the last twenty years has placed thousands of implants.
 He is one of the most experienced and accoumplished implantologists in Scotland.
 He is a mentor for other dentists wishing to acquire implant skills.
 Dr Eilertsen places implants for many dentists in the Highland region.
-Dr Jennifer Eilertsen has started placing implants now and is currently undergoing the prestigious Diploma in Implant Dentistry with the Royal College of Surgeons of England.
+Dr Jennifer Eilertsen also places implants and is currently finishing the prestigious Diploma in Implant Dentistry with the Royal College of Surgeons of England.
 The current gold standard qualification in the implant field of dentistry.

 Is there a guarentee?